GithubJoshuaPark/PomodoroTimer/README.md

     *   Custom alert box for a consistent user experience.
     *   Selectable alarm sounds (Rooster Crowing or Sci-Fi Alarm).
     *   Usage manual displayed dynamically based on the selected feature.
+    *   Visual feedback with animated progress bar and needles for the Pomodoro timer.

 *   **Progressive Web App (PWA):**
     *   **Installable:** Add the app to your home screen on mobile devices or desktop.